 What is human-centred artificial intelligence?
-Human-centred AI is strongly based on human values and judgement.
-It is designed to complement rather than replace human intelligence.
-Human-centred AI is transparent, explainable, fair (i.e., free from hidden bias), and socially compatible.
-Is developed and deployed based on careful consideration of the disruptions AI technology can cause.
+Human-centred AI is strongly based on human values and judgement as well as on fundamental rights.
+It is designed to complement rather than replace human intelligence and takes multiple perspectives into account (e.g., societal, psychological, economic, technological and ethical perspectives).
+Human-centred AI is transparent, explainable, fair (i.e., it avoids hidden bias or discrimination), and socially compatible.
+It is developed and deployed based on careful consideration of the disruptions AI technology can cause.

 Isn’t AI nowadays just machine learning?
 Absolutely not.
 Machine learning, and especially deep learning, has been getting a lot of attention recently, and rightly so, since it is an area of key importance within AI.
 However, AI is more than machine learning.
 For example, automated reasoning – an area of AI that deals with the kind of logical reasoning prominently found in IQ tests – has given us the ability to build extremely complex, yet reliable, bug-free computer hard- and software, including the specialised hardware used for cutting-edge machine learning.
 Many AI experts are convinced that the combination of learning and reasoning techniques will enable the next leap forward in AI; it also provides the basis for reliable, trustworthy, safe AI.
 The European AI community has strength across many areas of AI, notably machine learning and automated reasoning, and is therefore well-positioned internationally.
 It is only logical that a European AI initiative leverages that strength.